Hybrid Reactionless manipulation and visual servoing of space platform

 Project Guide - Dr. Suril V Shah, Mechanical Dept. IIT Jodhpur

-Team Members - Naveen B (BITS Pilani), Sridhar Sidhu (IIT Hyderabad), Anirvan Dutta, A V Gopal
+Team Members - Naveen B, Sridhar Sidhu, Anirvan Dutta, A V Gopal

 This is the ongoing project at IIT Jodhpur.
 The idea behind the project is to develop a platform and setup that can mimic space scenarios and perform "Autonomous On-orbit services" with the help of the developed hardware prototype of satellite mounted robot.
 Robotics in space is considered a challenging domain as one has to consider various environment and design constraints.